3a1b2c3/seeingSpace/README.md

 Lenses introduce a number of limitations, specifically all traditional cameras have limited depth of field.
 Cameras also end up being thick due to the lens complexity and the large distance required between the lens and sensor to achieve focus.
 Lensless imaging systems dispense with a lens by using other optical elements to manipulate the incoming light.
 The sensor records the intensity of the manipulated light, which may not appear as a focused image.
 However, when the system is designed correctly, the image can be recovered from the sensor measurements with the help of a computational algorithm.
+The simplest but inefficent lensless imaging system is the pinhole camera, coded aperture cameras improve the light efficiency using a mask with an array of pinholes.

 ### Temporally Coded Imaging: Time Resolved Imaging (TRI) or Time-of-Flight (ToF) Imaging
 ToF refers to the use of the **speed of light or even sound** to determine distance, as it measures the time it takes light to leave a device, bounce off an object or plane, and return to the device, all divided by two reveals The distance from the device to the object or plane.